 - Completely fill out the form.
 Be sure to include precise contact information for whoever your new resident agent will be.

 - Submit the form to the Maryland State Department of Assessments and Taxation (SDAT), Charter Division.
 Include the necessary filing fee, which can be paid by credit card.
 If you need to make this change quickly, there is an expedited request option.

 While filing your change of resident agent paperwork in Maryland is relatively simple, it can still be a hassle.
 To make the process easier, ask your new resident agent whether they can take care of this filing for you.
 They may even cover the fee.

-The forms and links found below can help as you navigate the incorporation process and finding a registered agent in Maryland.
+The forms and links found below can help you navigate the incorporation process and find a registered agent in Maryland.